 Debate around Liverpool's music scene has been growing consistently since 1996.
-It is interesting to note that in 2005 there have been more articles on this topic than there were during the bid period, and that these articles tend to exclude any reference to ECoC 2008.
-In general, they tend to be very brief articles ( $\frac{1}{4}$ of a page or less) referring specifically to bands or gigs .
-They are positive towards Liverpool on 84% of occasions; we have not identified any negative references to the city in this particular sub-theme.
+It is interesting to note that in 2005 there have been more articles on this topic than during the bid period and that these articles tend to exclude references to the ECoC 2008.
+In general, they tend to be very brief articles (up to 1⁄4 of a page or less) referring to bands or gigs in passing.
+They are positive towards Liverpool in 84% of occasions.
+We have not identified any negative reference within this theme.

-5.2.4.
-Economic Development
+4.2.4.
+Economic development

-Figure 7: Coverage counts of 'economic' sub-themes per year and distribution of attitudes (%)
+Figure 7- Coverage counts of 'economic' sub-themes per year and distribution of attitudes (%)

-In 1996, the 'economics' category was the second most frequent area of coverage after generic city references.
-However, practically all related sub-themes received decreasing levels of coverage in 2003 and 2005.
-The only theme that has increased in frequency relates to 'investment', which was recurrent in the 2003 coverage.
+The economics category was the second most frequent area of debate after generic city references in 1996.
+However, practically all related sub-themes have received decreasing levels of coverage in 2003 and 2005.
+The only theme that is growing relates to 'investment' and was particularly strong within 2003 coverage.

-The most frequent economic sub-theme is 'business in general', including references to company merger processes, international trade links and the development (or loss) of export markets, and so forth.
+The most frequent economic sub-theme is business in general, including references to company merger processes, international trade links and the development (or loss) of export markets, and so forth.
 In 1996, a particular story catching the attention of the national press was the oil and field development of the Liverpool Bay company.
 The majority of stories on this subject are clearly positive (over 73%), particularly from 2003 onwards.

 Employment was the most predominant area of economic debate in 1996.
-The main reason for this was the extensive level of coverage attracted by the dock strikes in that year.
-In our analysis we have categorised these articles into two groups: one as part of the city image category, which refers to generic perceptions of the city; and another within this category, implying a more in-depth debate and analysis of the issue.
-Beyond the dock disputes, many of the references to Liverpool in the context of articles about 'employment' had to do with job losses, particularly in 1996 and 2003.
-Almost 83% of employment stories refer to Liverpool in a negative light; however, reporting has become more positive in 2005, referring to upcoming opportunities for job creation.
+The main reason for this was the extensive level of coverage attracted by the dock strikes on that year.
+In our analysis we have categorised these articles in two groups: one as part of the city image category, which refers to generic perceptions of the city, and another within this category, implying a more in-depth debate and analysis of the issue.
+Beyond the dock disputes, many of the references to Liverpool in the context of employment articles had to do with job losses, particularly in 1996 and 2003.
+Almost 83% of employment stories refer to Liverpool in a negative light, however, reporting has become more positive in 2005, referring to upcoming opportunities for job creation.

 Discussion on investment has grown remarkably from 1996 to 2003, although there has been a slight decrease in 2005.
-This sub-theme mainly reflects stories on property developments and real estate markets.
-The tone of investment-related stories is overwhelmingly positive (86%) and tends to be linked to ECoC 2008.
+This sub-theme reflects mainly stories on property developments and real state markets.
+The tone of investment-related stories is overwhelmingly positive (86%) and tends to be linked to the ECoC 2008.
 Find below a range of representative quotes on this issue: